meisty/CTF/nahamconctf2025/warmup/README.md

 quartet.z04: Zip archive data, made by v3.0 UNIX, extract using at least v2.0, last modified May 10 2025 04:28:04, uncompressed size 2035495, method=deflate
 ```

-After some googling it turns out this is a multipart zip file.
+After some googling it turns out this is a multi-volume zip file.
 So I renamed quartet.z04 to quartet.zip and was able to extract data.

 ```bash
 mv quartet.z04 quartet.zip